 Andy Lockyer, Lead for Global EM Clinical Fellowships

 Andy runs the Fellowship program, alongside leading the Health Partnership between the BRI ED and Nanyuki Hospital.
 He is a consultant in EM and PHEM at BRI and Great Western Air Ambulance, and a long standing member of UK Med’s Emergency Medical Team, deploying as part of the UK’s aid response.
 He has worked clinically and on educational projects in South Africa, Ghana, Zanzibar and Malawi, also deploying with the UKEMT to Bangladesh in 2017/18.
-He is the Emergency Medicine Lead for Future Health Africa and has a passion for gaining broader interest and engagement in UK Emergency medicine for a global view of emergency care, and supporting clinicians to maintain careers in Global EM.
+He has a passion for gaining broader interest and engagement in UK Emergency medicine for a global view of emergency care, and supporting clinicians to maintain careers in Global EM.

 Timothy Panga, County Minister for Health, Project Lead Nanyuki Hospital

 Dr Panga supervises the visits of Clinical Fellows to Nanyuki, providing leadership and direction on projects.

 Lucy Obolensky, Programme Lead Global Health MSc, Plymouth Univesity

 Lucy co-founded Future Health Africa in 2010 and is now the lead for community work.
 She became involved in medical work in Kenya prior to starting her medical degree at Bristol university.
 Lucy met the community nurse, Agnes, at Lewa wildlife conservancy and helped her to develop the clinic there.
 During medical school she organised groups to raise money for a laboratory and public health based projects.

 After completing foundation training as a doctor Lucy spent six months working in the clinic and completing her diploma in tropical medicine and hygiene.